Skip to content

 I won’t talk too much here about October Mist, because I have already written a whole article about it.

-It is Benjamin Moore’s Color of the Year for 2022!
+It was Benjamin Moore’s Color of the Year for 2022!

 October Mist is a really nice neutral green color.
 It’s the perfect color if you are looking for a warm green for your whole home.